 Methodology

-This page explains the current H2H value score in plain English.
-It is structured so Footylab can later upgrade it into an interactive calculator.
+This page explains the current Footylab H2H value score in plain English.

 Step 1